Steven Hart

 • Multi-year lifespan of core structural elements

-One of the decision structures, the check-in flow, was later installed as physical signage in Departures.
-No photograph survives, but the fact that a piece of information design transferred directly from screen to wall is a reasonable measure of whether it was structurally right.
+One of the decision structures, the check-in flow, was later repurposed by the client as physical signage in Departures.
+No photograph survives, but the fact that a piece of my digital information design transferred to physical signage felt like vindication of the approach.

 Reflection